Paul's passion for making and consuming coffee extends back over thirty years. An extensive traveler, he currently lives in Florida.

 - The CDN IRB220-F ProAccurate Insta-Read: Perfect for a Smaller Pitcher

-I explain my selections in detail below.
+I explain my selections and give my experiences below.

 The Norpo 5981: Affordable and Easy